Amazon RDS Costs

 When creating a table, it is possible to distribute rows of that table across different nodes slices based upon how the distribution case is defined for the table.
 For a deeper understanding on how to select the best distribution style, please see the following link here.

 When your Amazon Redshift database is created, you will of course connect to it using your applications.
 Typically these applications will be your analytic and business intelligence tools, that you're running with your organization.
-Communication between your BI applications and Redshift, will use industry standard open database connectivity, ADBC.
+Communication between your BI applications and Redshift, will use industry standard open database connectivity, ODBC.
 And Java database conductivity, JDBC drivers for PostgreSQL.